Harish8622/AWS_Phishing_Detection/README.md

     - A **generative AI** tool was used to generate this html file as this is for demonstration purposes only.
 - Submits the URL to API Gateway via `fetch()`
 - Displays the prediction result in the browser.
+- Make sure to input the correct API address in the file

 ### Hosting on S3: